nazmul-nhb/nhb-toolbox-docs/docs/utilities/string/string.md

 ### Manipulation Utilities

-Operations for modifying and transforming string content.
+Operations for modifying and transforming string content, e.g. transforming between singular and plural forms of words and more.

 ## Features